Nyota Uhura: Strange New Worlds

-In Star Trek: Strange New Worlds, the character is featured as a Cadet serving on the Enterprise as part of an advanced placement.
-The series reveals Uhura's backstory: she is from Kenya and her parents, both university professors, and brother died when she was younger.
-At a dinner in Captain Pike's quarters, Uhura admits that she joined Starfleet as a way of honoring her grandmother who was a Starfleet officer that raised her when her parents died, but is unsure about continuing in the service.
+In Star Trek: Strange New Worlds, the character is played by Celia Rose Gooding as a cadet serving on the Enterprise as part of an advanced placement.
+The series reveals Uhura's backstory: she is from Kenya and her parents, both university professors, and older brother died when she was younger – possibly in an explosion or shuttle crash ("Subspace Rhapsody").
+At a dinner in Captain Pike's quarters, Uhura admits that she joined Starfleet as a way of honoring her grandmother, who was a Starfleet officer who raised her when her parents died, but is unsure about continuing in the service.
 This draws negative reactions from other members of the crew, including Spock.
 However, after her exemplary performance on her first away mission, Spock softens his tone and tells her that she will make an excellent officer if she decides to stay.

+Season 2, she returns to the Enterprise as an Ensign and the Enterprise's communications officer.

 Cultural impact

 Role model

-Whoopi Goldberg, who later played Guinan on Star Trek: The Next Generation, described Uhura as a role model for her, recalling that she told her family, "I just saw a Black woman on television; and she ain't no maid!"
-NASA later employed Nichols in a campaign to encourage women and African-Americans to join the service.
-NASA Astronaut Group 8 yielded the first recruits composed of women and ethnic minorities—three were Black (Guion Bluford, Ronald McNair and Dr. Frederick D. Gregory).
-Dr. Mae Jemison, the first Black woman to fly aboard the Space Shuttle, cited Star Trek as an influence in her decision to join.
-Jemison herself had a minor role on an episode of The Next Generation called "Second Chances", playing a transporter operator named Lieutenant Palmer.
-Jemison was the first of several real-life astronauts to appear on Star Trek.

 When Nichols considered quitting the show in the late 1960s, she was told someone wanted to meet her, claiming to be her biggest fan.
-The fan was Martin Luther King Jr., who convinced her not to leave the show because "You cannot do that. ...
+By her account the fan was Martin Luther King Jr., who convinced her not to leave the show by stating: "You cannot do that. ...
 For the first time, we are being seen the world over as we should be seen."
 Nichols decided to stay on the show, explaining her reasons to Roddenberry, who replied "finally, someone gets it."

+Whoopi Goldberg describes Uhura as an inspiration for her acting career and status as a Star Trek fan.
+Goldberg later recalled watching Star Trek as a teenager and telling family members: "I just saw a Black woman on television; and she ain't no maid!"
+Goldberg later played Guinan on Star Trek: The Next Generation.

+NASA employed Nichols in a campaign to encourage women and African-Americans to join the organization.
+In 1978 NASA Astronaut Group 8 yielded the first recruits composed of women and ethnic minorities in the United States.
+Three were Black (Guion Bluford, Ronald McNair and Dr. Frederick D. Gregory).
+Mae Jemison, the first Black woman to fly aboard the Space Shuttle, cited Star Trek as an influence in her decision to join.
+Jemison herself had a minor role on an episode of The Next Generation called "Second Chances", playing a transporter operator named Lieutenant Palmer.
+Jemison was the first of several real-life astronauts to appear on Star Trek.